tangmi/SamSV/README.md

 # ssv-cardmaker

-this tool will take `.psd` source art files and combine them with a template and text to create full cards.
+this tool will take `.psd` source art files and combine them with a template and text to create coool cards.

 ## getting started